legends2k/blog/content/note/hacker_culture.md

 * [Shall I Call it...
 SomethingManager](https://blog.codinghorror.com/i-shall-call-it-somethingmanager/): avoid vague names; employing proper conventions help clarifying your code and improve its health
 * [The Broken Window Theory](https://blog.codinghorror.com/the-broken-window-theory/): ignoring one issue, and letting it slip by leads to poor software health as it becomes a habit and in no time we’ve lots of issues unattended
 * [The Best Code is No Code At All](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/): more code = more bugs; minimalism for programmers
-* [The Delusion of Reuse](https://blog.codinghorror.com/the-delusion-of-reuse/): avoid over-engineering in the name of code reuse as it’s seldom done; this is similar to [Write Games, Not Engines](https://geometrian.com/programming/tutorials/write-games-not-engines/index.php)
+* [The Delusion of Reuse](https://blog.codinghorror.com/the-delusion-of-reuse/): avoid over-engineering in the name of code reuse as it’s seldom done
 * [Code Smells](https://blog.codinghorror.com/code-smells/): list of code smells -- questionable idioms or patterns -- for easy reference
 * [Don't be Afraid to Break Stuff](https://blog.codinghorror.com/dont-be-afraid-to-break-stuff/): encourages programmers to poke around, make mistakes and learn instead of treading softly around code worrying about existing design/architecture breakage; problems of magical thinking
 * [Are You a Doer or a Talker?](https://blog.codinghorror.com/are-you-a-doer-or-a-talker/): against analysis paralysis and getting the job done, even if it’s not great